 To put forth the strongest proposals from our campus, an internal competition will be held to select applicants to submit a proposal to the NSF.
-This internal competition is announced in July with a mid August submission date to give PI's time to: 1) assemble a strong team of faculty whose research the instrument will enable; and 2) secure written commitment from their college dean for required ongoing instrument expenses.
+This internal competition is announced in June with an August submission date to give PIs time to: 1) assemble a strong team of faculty whose research the instrument will enable; and 2) secure written commitment from their college dean for required ongoing instrument expenses.

 To apply, submit an Indication of Interest consisting of a two-page project summary including details on: 1) whether the request is for an acquisition or development project; 2) the proposed instrument and why it is needed; 3) the estimated cost and cost breakdown; 4) the faculty research activities that will be enabled with the instrument; 5) student research training the instrument will support; 6) any preparatory activities you have completed to write the MRI proposal; and 7) the intellectual merit and broader impacts of the proposed research activities.

-In addition, please provide a NSF Biosketch for the PI and Co-PIs; and a letter from your dean indicating their commitment to support the instrument's operating and maintenance costs over its lifetime, and any supporting equipment and renovation costs if required.
-Applicants proposing to revise and resubmit a previously submitted proposal must also provide a copy of the reviewers' comments and summarize a conversation held with their Program Officer regarding how to improve the proposal.
-All documents are due by 5 pm on Tuesday, August 15, 2023 to research@astate.edu.
+In addition, please provide a letter from your dean indicating their commitment to support the instrument's operating and maintenance costs over its lifetime, and any supporting equipment and renovation costs if required.
+Applicants proposing to revise and resubmit a previously submitted proposal must also provide a copy of the reviewers' comments and a summary of a conversation held with their Program Officer regarding how to improve the proposal.
+All documents are due by 12 pm (noon) on FRIDAY, August 1, 2025 to research@astate.edu.

 The review process for Indications of Interest consists of two steps: 1) eligibility review; and 2) full proposal review.
-To determine eligibility, RTT will use the MRI guidelines to ensure all indications of interest meet NSF's program requirements including those pertaining to allowable/unallowable requests.
-A full proposal review is conducted only when the number of eligible indications of interest exceeds the minimum per Track.
+To determine eligibility, RTT will use the MRI guidelines to ensure all Indications of Interest meet NSF's program requirements including those pertaining to allowable/unallowable requests.